Home » Rome »

 (191)

-If you are holidaying in Rome, a visit to Sistine Chapel is a must.
+If you are holidaying in Rome, visiting the Sistine Chapel is essential.

 The Sistine Chapel, earlier known as Cappella Magna, was restored by Pope Sixtus IV between 1477 and 1480 and is currently named after him.

-Sistine Chapel is at the end of Vatican Museums, and visitors always see them together.
+The Sistine Chapel is at the end of the Vatican Museums, and visitors always see them together.

-In this article, we share everything you need to know before buying Sistine Chapel tickets.
+This article covers everything you must know before booking Sistine Chapel tickets.

 Sistine Chapel tickets